Special cycles on unitary Shimura varieties II: global theory: The global moduli problem

 \begin{example} Let $n=1, r=0$.
 Then $\M(1, 0)^\nai$ parametrizes triples $(E,\iota_0,\l_0)$ where $(E,\iota)$ is an elliptic curve with complex multiplication by $\OK$ such that the action of $\OK$ on $\Lie E$ is the natural one.
 In this case, the polarization $\l_0$ is uniquely determined.
 The coarse moduli space of $\M(1, 0)^\nai$ is $\Spec O_H$ where $H$ is the Hilbert class field of $\kay$.
 Note that $\End_{\OK}(E/S,\iota_0)= \OK$ for any $(E,\iota_0,\l_0)\in \M(1,0)^\nai(S)$.
 This example is discussed in \cite{KRY.tiny}.
 We will abbreviate $\M(1, 0)^\nai$ to $\M_0$.\hfb We note that there is a natural isomorphism between the moduli stacks $\M(n-r, r)^{\nai}$ and $\M(r, n-r)^{\nai}$ which associates to $(A, \iota, \l)$ its conjugate $(A, \bar \iota, \l)$, where the $\OK$-action on $A$ has been changed to its conjugate, i.e., $\bar\iota(\aa) = \iota(\aa^\s)$. \end{example}

-\begin{rem} As was first pointed out by Pappas, \cite{pappas.JAG}, $\M(n-r,r)^\nai$ is not flat over $\Spec \OK$ for $n\ge 3$.
-Pappas defines a closed substack of $\M(n-r,r)^\nai$ by imposing an additional condition as in the following definition. \end{rem} \begin{defn} Let $\M(n-r,r)$ be the closed substack of $\M(n-r,r)^{\nai}$ consisting of those triples $(A,\iota,\l)$ for which the action of $\OK$ on $\Lie A$ satisfies the {\it wedge condition}:
+\begin{remark} As was first pointed out by Pappas, \cite{pappas.JAG}, $\M(n-r,r)^\nai$ is not flat over $\Spec \OK$ for $n\ge 3$.
+Pappas defines a closed substack of $\M(n-r,r)^\nai$ by imposing an additional condition as in the following definition. \end{remark} \begin{defn} Let $\M(n-r,r)$ be the closed substack of $\M(n-r,r)^{\nai}$ consisting of those triples $(A,\iota,\l)$ for which the action of $\OK$ on $\Lie A$ satisfies the {\it wedge condition}:

 \end{defn} For $n\le 2$, this condition follows from the signature condition.
 Furthermore, over $\Spec \OK[\Delta^{-1}] $,

 \begin{theo}{\rm (Pappas)} Let $r=1$, and assume $2\nmid \Delta$.
 Then the stack $\M(n-1,1)$ is flat over $\Spec \OK$. \end{theo} \begin{proof} This is \cite{pappas.JAG}, Theorem ~4.5, a). \end{proof}